handpoint/ecommdoc/directintegration/transactiontypes.md

 ## Management Operations

+You can perform a management action on an existing transaction, such as a capture or cancellation, by sending a request with the required action together with the cross reference for the transaction to act on.

 ### CAPTURE

 This will capture an existing transaction, identified using the `xref` request field, making it available for settlement at the next available opportunity.
 It can only be performed on transactions that have been authorised but not yet captured.
 An `amount` to capture may be specified but must not exceed the original amount authorised.
 This may take up to 30 days from the date of authorisation, however different Card Schemes and Acquirers may set shorter time periods.